jmielkeway/ccos4rbpi_volume0/chapter08/workqueue.md

-*Chapter Top* [Chapters[8]: Working and Waiting](chapter8.md) | *Next Chapter* [Chapters[9]: Virtual Memory and Fake Partition](../chapter9/chapter9.md)
+*Chapter Top* [Chapters[8]: Working and Waiting](chapter8.md) | *Next Chapter* [Chapters[9]: Virtual Memory](../chapter09/chapter9.md)
-*Previous Page* [Waitqueues](waitqueues.md) | *Next Page* [Chapters[9]: Virtual Memory and Fake Partition](../chapter9/chapter9.md)
+*Previous Page* [Waitqueues](waitqueues.md) | *Next Page* [Chapters[9]: Virtual Memory](../chapter09/chapter9.md)

 ## The Kernel Workqueue ([chapter8/code1](code1))

-#### The Need For Deferreral
+#### The Need For Deferral

 Imagine a shell application.
 Shells run in a read-evaluate-print loop.
 When in the read phase, the shell has issued a read system call, and is waiting (sleeping on a waitqueue!) for user input.
-With each keystoke from the user, an IRQ is raised to handle the event.
-At this point, much processing is needed.
+With each keystroke from the user, an IRQ is raised to handle the event.
+The system now has a lot of thinking to do.
 Was the keystroke a normal character or a special character?
 Does it need to be added to a buffer?
 Was it a newline?
 Does a signal need to be sent?
 Should the shell wake up?

 We know we want IRQ processing to be fast.
-While processing interrupts, often other interrupts cannot be processed, certainly not the same interrupt currently being handled.
+While processing interrupts, often other interrupts cannot be processed, certainly not the same interrupt.
 In the example of a user typing then, we can imagine that the IRQ handler may simply copy each character into a buffer, and then make a request of the kernel to process the buffer _later_.
-This request for deferred work (processing some function) will then rest on a queue managed by a cake thread, until that thread is scheduled, and requests from the queue satsified.
+This request for deferred work (executing some function) will then rest on a queue managed by a cake thread, until that thread is scheduled, and requests from the queue processed.

 In the example, it is workable, though perhaps inadvisable, to do all the processing in the interrupt handler, and avoid the need for a workqueue.
 However, imagine an IRQ needs to perform some action that could result in a sleep.
-This is not workable, as it is not allowed to sleep from IRQ context!
+This is not possible, as it is not allowed to sleep from IRQ context!
 IRQs run by borrowing the context from a given process, they are not themselves schedulable entities.
 Sleeping in an IRQ would actually put the borrowed process to sleep.
 There is no reason to think this process will ever be awakened, effectively hanging the process if not the whole CPU.
-In these cases, some sort of deferred work in essential to proper processing of the system.
+In these cases, some sort of deferred work in essential to proper functioning of the system.

 To handle the demand for a deferred work solution, we will setup our first real kernel cake thread.

 #### Workqueue Implementation

-The structure we will use to represent a request for deferred work is the `struct work` defined in [include/cake/work.h](code1/include/cake/work):
+The structure we will use as a request for deferred work is the `struct work` defined in [include/cake/work.h](code1/include/cake/work):

 ```C
 struct work {